 5 Treatment Options for COPD Exacerbation

 Your action plan will most often direct you to your quick-acting inhaler.
-The inhaler is filled with bronchodilator medication, which helps open up blocked airways.
-Quick-acting medicines help you breathe more easily within a few minutes.
-Names of commonly prescribed, quick-acting bronchodilators include:
+The inhaler is filled with a medication called a quick-acting bronchodilator.
+This medication helps open up your blocked airways.
+It can have you breathing more easily within a few minutes.
+Commonly prescribed quick-acting bronchodilators include:

-Corticosteroids have many potential side effects, including weight gain, fluctuations in blood sugar and blood pressure, and bloating.
-For this reason, oral corticosteroids are used as a short-term solution for COPD episodes.
+Corticosteroids have many potential side effects.
+These include weight gain, bloating, and changes in blood sugar and blood pressure.
+For this reason, oral corticosteroids are used only as a short-term solution for COPD episodes.

 - chest pain

 - blue lips

 If your symptoms are severe or you think you’re having a medical emergency, call 911 or go to the nearest emergency room.

 While all of these treatments can be helpful, it’s even better not to have a flare-up in the first place.
 To avoid a flare-up, know and avoid your triggers.
 A trigger is an event or situation that often causes a flare-up of your COPD symptoms.

 Each person with COPD has different triggers, so everyone’s prevention plan will be different.
 Here are some tips for avoiding common triggers:

 - Quit or refrain from smoking, and steer clear of secondhand smoke.

 - Ask coworkers not to wear strong scents around you.